Pangw1n/SKGuns/Server/plugins/SKguns/weapons/README.md

     LMG

 ## Fire Sound
-If you created a weapon with a custom sound, you must enter the sound value here.
+If you created a weapon with a custom sound, you must enter the sound value here

 ## Damage
 amount of damage a single shot does in half hearts or the power of the explosion if it is an explosive weapon